 • Any transactional sex with a minor (under age 18)

 • Pornography/web cam

 Who is at Risk for Commercial Sexual Exploitation?

 Predators seek out those who are already vulnerable, making homeless youths and runaways prime targets.
 Individuals who are often marginalized by society—youth of color, LGBTQ youth, low-income young people—are also at increased risk.

 • The average age of entry into prostitution is 12-14; many young adults become involved as minors.

 • 90% of exploited youth have a prior history of abuse, neglect, and/or sexual trauma.

 How to Take Action

-If you are a victim/survivor of sexual exploitation, or if you would like to get more information about the issue of youth sex trafficking or report a violation, call our STEP hotline at 253-444-5351.
+If you are a victim/survivor of sexual exploitation, or if you would like to get more information about the issue of youth sex trafficking or report a violation, call our 24/7 Helpline at 253-474-7273 and request STEP services.
 You may also contact the case manager by email at firstname.lastname@example.org.